tweag/python-monorepo-example/README.md

 ## Submitting a change

-Before committing a change, make sure to run the code formatter and linter:
+Before committing a change, make sure to have installed the website before with `npm install`, then run the code formatter and linter:

 ```
 $ npm run format